+- Co.
 A number of sites and areas outside the West Hampstead Growth Area are proposed for development or may be developed in future.
-This Plan does not seek to allocate these sites for development; this section merely outlines the factors that should be considered if proposals are brought forward for development during the lifetime of this Plan.
-Any development of the sites and areas listed below are considered to have wider implications for the Area as a whole.
-This Plan therefore seeks to provide detailed guidance for how these locations are developed.
-The policies in this section should also be read in conjunction with the policies elsewhere in this Plan - as well as the statement about viability in B4.
+This Plan does not seek to allocate these sites for development; this section merely outlines the factors and aspirations that the local community believes should be considered if proposals are brought forward for development during the lifetime of this Plan.
+This Plan therefore seeks to provide detailed suggestions for how these locations could be developed.
+The aspirations in this section should also be read in conjunction with the policies elsewhere in this Plan and are all subject to the proviso that development of sites must be viable. - C1.

-C1.
 Liddell Road.
 Camden Council has decided that a primary school should be built on this site.
 While the Plan strongly supports the need for additional primary school places in the Area, the redevelopment of this site poses a number of problems which will need to be carefully assessed in any proposed scheme.